WilliamLwj/AdaX/README.md

 A new adaptive optimizer that can run faster than Stochastic Gradient Descent with momentum (SGDM) and get similar performance in various computer vision and natural language processing tasks.

-#### This is the Pytorch Implementation.
+#### This is a Pytorch Implementation.
 If you know how to implement the algorithm in Tensorflow, please leave a message.

 ## Usage